acisops/acis_anomaly_pages/source/dpaa_shutdown.rst

 * Identify whether or not additional comm time is needed and if so ask the OC/LSE to request it.
 * Call a telecon with the FOT, SOT, and FDs to brief them on the diagnosis and the plan to develop a CAP to recover.
-* Prepare a CAP and submit it for review.
+* Prepare a CAP and submit it for review to capreview AT ipa DOT harvard DOT edu.
+It will also be necessary to call the OC/CC to determine which number should be used for the CAP.
 This CAP will have the following steps:

   - Power on the DPA side A (|dpaa_on|_)
   - If *Chandra* is heading into the radiation belts, it may be necessary to also issue a ``WSVIDALLDN``